-North Florida College is dedicated to the concept of equal opportunity and access to all programs and activities.
-In accordance with federal and state laws, and College policy, NFC does not discriminate in any of its policies, procedures or practices on the basis of age, color, gender, sex, religion, ethnicity, national origin, race, marital status, genetic information, pregnancy, physical or mental disability or any other characteristic protected by law.
-Inquiries or complaints regarding equity issues of any nature may be directed to Denise Bell, Equity Coordinator, 325 NW Turner Davis Drive, Madison, FL 32340, Telephone 850-973-9481 or email equity@nfc.edu.
+North Florida College is dedicated to the concept of equal opportunity and access.
+In accordance with Federal and State laws, and College policy, NFC does not discriminate in any of its policies, procedures, or practices on the basis of race, ethnicity, color, religion, sex, national origin, gender, age, disability, pregnancy, marital status, genetic information or any other characteristic protected by law.
+Inquiries regarding civil rights compliance issues of any nature may be directed to:

+Denise Bell, Civil Rights Compliance Officer 325 NW Turner Davis Drive Madison, FL 32340 Phone: 850-973-9481 or Email: belld@nfc.edu